 Audio: MP3 version for listening

-Alt tags, or alt text, is the descriptive data included with website images.
+An alternative tag or text, also known as alt tag or alt text, is the descriptive data included with website or document images.
 Alt tags provide a clear text alternative of the image for screen reader users.
-It makes it easier to connect the image to its context and allows students with visual impairments to perceive the image.
-Descriptions should be brief and convey the full meaning of the image.
-They should not be the same as the file name as this is often not descriptive enough.
+This makes it easier to connect the image to its context and allows students with visual impairments to perceive the image.
+Descriptions should be brief but convey the full meaning of the image.
+They should not be the same as the file name, as this is often not descriptive enough.

-1. Click on the red Blackboard Ally indicator to improve its accessibility score.
+- Click on a red or orange Blackboard Ally dial to improve its accessibility score.

 - Describe the image as specifically as possible.
-Alt text is, first and foremost, designed to provide text explanations of images for users who are unable to see them.
+Alt text is designed to provide text explanations of images for users who are unable to see them.

 - Don't include "image of," "picture of," etc. in your alt text.
-It's already assumed your alt text is referring to an image, so there's no need to specify it.
+This is assumed.